zendesk/samson/plugins/kubernetes/README.md

 ### Using custom namespace

-Samson always sets a namespace according to the deploygroups `kubernetes_namespace`.
+Samson overrides each resources namespace with to the deploygroups `kubernetes_namespace`.
-To override it, set the namespace to either `default` or `kube-system` and set `metadata.kubernetes.io/cluster-service: 'true'`
+To make samson not override the namespace, set `metadata.kubernetes.io/cluster-service: 'true'`

 ### Preventing request loss with preStop